 A 2008 Texas A&M University study found an ingredient in watermelon called citrulline-arginine helps relax blood vessels by boosting nitric oxide in the same manner as Viagra—effectively treating erectile dysfunction and maybe even preventing it.

-A team of researchers from the University of Texas Health Science Center found that 42 percent of men who drink between 2 to 3 cups of coffee per day (85 to 170 milligrams) were less likely to report instances of erectile dysfunction.
+A team of researchers from the University of Texas Health Science Center found that 42% of men who drink between 2 to 3 cups of coffee per day (85 to 170mg) were less likely to report instances of erectile dysfunction.
 The study proved that caffeine helps relax arteries and the smooth muscle within the penis, which helps increase blood flow.